ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2020.09/+article.md

 **[How CSS Perspective Works](https://css-tricks.com/how-css-perspective-works/)** — A well-written article with good examples for me to learn and understand how it works, enough to implement it on my own.
 You should definitely check it out, especially if you're a front-end developer.
 It might not seem important right now, but you never know what ideas might pop up in your mind after you've learned about this, or you might finally figure out how to do that one layout you've been meaning to try since forever.

+***

 ## stories

 ![The God of High School banner#f](https://image.tmdb.org/t/p/w1280/bhPDfwKeRklEfeOgNzbbz0tUggq.jpg "[The God of High School](/reviews/anime/the-god-of-high-school) [[TMDB](https://www.themoviedb.org/tv/99778)]")

 The God of High School just aired their final episode for Season 1 on 28th of August and it was amazing.
 A manhwa adaptation with full-throttle action-packed episodes.
 I need to compare this to Tower of God, since they're both a webtoon turned anime, and because it was quite a letdown for me.
 Although the story is where it shines, there's really no action in Tower of God and when there is, it ends in with just a move.
 It left me unsatisfied even though I still enjoy going through the story.

 Meanwhile, The God of High School seems to fill in all the missing pieces Tower of God left me and felt like the complete opposite of it.
 It's as if this show was made just to flex on their fighting scenes, each punches and kicks feels like it's taken straight from a real martial arts fights, and every fight scene is so well choreographed and beautifully animated.
 I'm not saying the story is bad, but it might seem too fast for some people's taste.
-Anyways, it's still an amazing show nonetheless, regardless of the story's pace.
+Anyway, it's still an amazing show nonetheless, regardless of the story's pace.

 ### more